 Reason #1: Your top employees want to innovate, but all they do is execute

-Make more time for billable, meaningful work
+Make more time for meaningful work

-- Delegate time-consuming, non-billable tasks.
+Maximize your people resources.
 Anne’s great at analyzing conversion rate optimizations and strategizing for her clients.
 She’s on a tight deadline for a new client, but the data they’ve provided is messy.
 Instead of wasting Anne’s potentially productive hours parsing through it, ask Rachel the research expert if she can lend a hand and give her the low-down.